-This is a step-by-step tutorial for FX wound and burn makeup.
+This is a step-by-step tutorial for stage and screen FX wound and burn makeup.
 Halloween is coming up soon and if you are like me you take pride in creating costumes and dramatic makeup!
 Whether you want to be a zombie for Halloween or you just want to scare your friends give this tutorial a try.
-You will be surprised how litte time this FX makeup takes to make and how inexpensive it is!
+You will be surprised how little time this FX makeup takes to make and how inexpensive it is!

 FX Wound and Burn Makeup Supplies: